-1. Use the Language
+1. Use the language

-You came here to improve your English, so make every effort to use it daily.
+Make every effort to use English daily.
 Not only should you try to speak English, but you should try to read American newspapers and magazines, listen to the radio and watch television.
 This will not only improve your English, but it will also teach you about American culture.
 It is also a good idea to speak English with other students from your own country!
 Americans enjoy talking with foreign students, but you may have to start the conversation.
-Ask them questions about the U.S. to show you are interested in learning more about American culture.
+Ask them questions about the US to show you are interested in learning more about American culture.

-2. Be Honest
+2. Be honest